 February 9, 2022

-News outlets, including CNN, report that NARA asked the Justice Department to investigate Trump’s handling of White House records and whether he violated the Presidential Records Act and other laws related to classified information.
+NARA asks the Justice Department to investigate Trump’s handling of White House records and whether he violated the Presidential Records Act and other laws related to classified information.
 The Presidential Records Act requires all records created by a sitting president to be turned over to the National Archives at the end of their administration.

 February 18, 2022

 NARA informs the Justice Department that some of the documents retrieved from Mar-a-Lago included classified material.
-NARA also tells the department that, despite being warned it was illegal, Trump tore up documents while he was president, and that senior officials in the Trump administration did not properly preserve their social media messages, draft tweets and deleted tweets.
+NARA also tells the department that, despite being warned it was illegal, Trump occasionally tore up government documents while he was president.

 April and May 2022